-Unless already provided, construct the following roads including carriageways, stormwater drainage, verges, bus setdowns, footpaths, bikeways, landscaping, traffic control devices and streetlighting.
+Construct the following roads including carriageways, stormwater drainage, verges, bus setdowns, footpaths, bikeways, landscaping, traffic control devices and streetlighting.
 Any reference to initial construction in this section is a reference to construction approved by Council in accordance with the rezoning conditions and MHIA.

-- .1 All internal collector and access roads and streets; - .2 A four lane median divided arterial road for Waterford Drive between Node H and Node I in accordance with the MHIA and State Government Agreements.
-The initial standard of construction will be a two lane median divided road: - .3 Anzac Avenue/Waterford Drive intersection to suit the construction of Waterford Drive between Nodes H and I and the requirements of the Department of Main Roads and Queensland Transport, including associated auxiliary right turn, left turn and stand-up lanes and traffic signals; - .4 A two lane sub-arterial or trunk collector standard road for Memorial Drive between Node I and Node J in accordance with the MHIA.
-Part of this road may be constructed as a two lane median divided road with the approval of Council; - .5 A four lane median divided arterial road for Discovery Drive between Node J and Node C in accordance with the MHIA.
+- .1 All internal collector and access roads and streets; - .2 A four lane median divided arterial road (currently referred to as Town Centre Drive) between Node H and Node I in accordance with the MHIA and State Government Agreements.
+The initial standard of construction will be a two lane median divided road; - .3 Anzac Avenue/Town Centre Drive intersection to suit the construction of Town Centre Drive between Nodes H and I and the requirements of the Department of Main Roads and Queensland Transport, including associated auxiliary right turn, left turn and stand-up lanes and traffic signals; - .4 A two lane sub-arterial or trunk collector standard road (currently referred to as Lake Road South) between Node I and Node J in accordance with the MHIA.
+Part of this road may be constructed as a two lane median divided road with the approval of Council; - .5 A four lane median divided arterial road (currently referred to as Lake Road North) between Node J and Node C in accordance with the MHIA.
 The initial stage of construction will be a two lane median divided road between nodes J and K and work on road verges abutting the sector between nodes K and C; - A four lane median divided road (currently referred to as the North-South Arterial Road) with provision for a public transport corridor between Node C and Node D in accordance with the MHIA.
-The initial standard of construction will be a two lane road and/or work on road verges abutting the sector. - .7 Intersections at Nodes I, J, K and C to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn and stand-up lanes and traffic signals.
+The initial standard of construction will be a two lane road and/or work on road verges abutting the sector; - .7 Intersections at Nodes I, J, K and C to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn and stand-up lanes and traffic signals.
 The staging of traffic signals may be undertaken in accordance with a timetable approved by Council in accordance with MHIA:

-- .8 Bikeways and pathways along internal collector roads and all the above external roads in accordance with the MHIA; and - .9 A bikeway/pedestrian underpass under the road between Nodes J and K at the time of the initial construction of this section of road;
+- .8 Bikeways and pathways along internal collector roads and all the above external roads in accordance with the MHIA; and - .9 A bikeway/pedestrian underpass under the road between Nodes J and K at the time of the initial construction of this section of road: